rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 ## Conclusion

-This was a simple example of an ESLint rule that uses multiple different visitor functions to accomplish its job.
+This was an example of an ESLint rule that uses multiple different visitor functions to do its job.
 This can be useful in a variety of different cases.
-From ensuring no variables are declared inside of a beforeEach function to warnings about specific functions being called in a while loop.
+From preventing variable declarations inside of a beforeEach function to warnings about dangerous function calls in a while loop.